 Who Should Attend?
-This conference has been designed for physician assistants, nurse practitioners, and students (PA, NP).
+This conference has been designed for dermatologists, dermatology residents, oncologists, oncology fellows, primary care physicians, physicians involved in the care of patients with skin diseases, dermatology physician assistants, dermatology nurse practitioners, and students (medical, PA, NP).

 Learning Objectives At the conclusion of this course, you will be able to: